xarray-contrib/xarray-simlab/doc/about.rst

 from the succint, declarative-like interfaces of the model processes.

-Next versions of xarray-simlab will hopefully handle other technical issues like logging simulation progress, command line integration and running (many) simulations in parallel.
+Next versions of xarray-simlab will hopefully handle other technical issues like logging simulation progress, a plug-in system for custom co-processors (e.g., for interactive visualization), command line integration and/or running many simulations in parallel (for example in the context of sensitivity analyses or inversion procedures).

 Motivation
 ----------

-xarray-simlab is being developped with the idea of reducing the gap between the environments used for building and running computational models and the ones used for processing and analysing simulation results.
-It also encourages building new models from re-usable components and avoid reinventing the wheel.
+xarray-simlab is being developped with the idea of reducing the gap between the environments used for building and running computational models and the ones used for processing and analyzing simulation results.
+If the latter environments become more powerful and interactive, progress has still to be done for the former ones.

+xarray-simlab also encourages building new models from re-usable sets of components in order to avoid reinventing the wheel.
+In many cases we want to customize existing models (e.g., adding a new feature or slightly modifying the behavior) instead of building new models from scratch.
+This modular framework allows to do that with minimal effort.
+By implementing models using a large number of small components that can be easily plugged in/out, we eliminate the need of hard-coding changes that we want to apply to a model, which often leads to over-complicated code and interface.

-The design of this tool is mainly focused on fast model development and easy creation of various simulation settings.
+The design of this tool is thus mainly focused on both fast model development and easy, interactive model exploration.
 Ultimately, this would optimize the iterative back-and-forth process between ideas that we have on how to model a particular phenomenon and insights that we get from the exploration of model behavior.